The Best Frozen Breakfast Foods for Weight Loss

 While some may argue that it's impossible to lose weight with the click of a button, we have to disagree.
 As long as it's the defrost button you're hitting, it's totally possible to melt fat and get the body you've always wanted with minimal effort—all before you've even polished off a cup of java, no less.
-In fact, a whopping 78 percent of National Weight Control Registry members (who have all lost 30 pounds or more and kept it off for at least a year) report that they eat breakfast every day!
+However, there's one condition: you have to swap your go-to nutritional duds with nutrient-dense frozen breakfast foods.

 Kashi Blueberry Waffles

 Blueberries are figured prominently in these first-rate waffles, which explains the huge hit of fiber you see listed above.
-You'll also get nearly half a day's worth of whole grains—without the artificial colors found in a traditional heat and eat brands like Eggo.
-And yes, in case you were wondering, Eggos did, in fact, earn a spot on our list of The 67 Worst Frozen Foods in America.
+You'll also get nearly half a day's worth of whole grains—without the artificial colors found in traditional heat-and-eat brands.
+And yes, in case you were wondering, some of those other waffle brands did end up in our worst frozen foods in America.

-Good Food Made Simple Spinach Scramble Breakfast Bowl
+Good Food Made Simple Turkey Sausage Scramble Bowl

-It's hard to go wrong with a bowl filled with egg whites, whole milk, sweet potatoes, spinach, cheddar cheese, and salsa.
-The only thing this top-notch meal is lacking is fiber.
-That's why we suggest pairing this breakfast bowl with a cup of berries, an apple, or any of these 20 Most Filling Fruits and Veggies.
+It's hard to go wrong with a bowl filled with egg whites, whole milk, potatoes, turkey sausage, cheddar cheese, and organic vegetables.
+The only thing this top-notch meal is lacking in fiber.
+That's why we suggest pairing this breakfast bowl with a cup of berries, an apple, or any filling fruits and veggies.